 Fine Arts Museum in Ho Chi Minh City.
-Photo by Christian Berg.
+All photos by Christian Berg.

-9 a.m.: Wake up with a ca phe sua da in one of HCMC’s many hidden cafés to prepare yourself for a solid day of exploring.
+9 a.m.: Wake up with a fresh banh mi packed with pickled vegetables and succulent pork to prepare yourself for a solid day of exploring.
+Check your maps and sip on a ca phe sua da in one of HCMC’s many hidden cafés.
 Here's a tip: Most of the good stuff is happening down an alley or up a stairs.
 There are many old classics sprinkled around District 1, but chances are you'll find a worthy candidate right on your street corner.

 10 a.m.: Start your sightseeing with a walking tour of District 1.
 The Notre Dame Cathedral is at its best in the early morning, and right across the street is the old Saigon Post Office, a worth-while stop with photogenic tiled floors and ancient phone booths.
 Cut a path through the park on your way to the Reunification Palace to see how young Vietnamese enjoy their downtime.
 After scoping out the Reunification Palace, let your legs carry you back toward Dong Khoi st., the city's main shopping throughfare, toward the Saigon Opera House.